 As self-evident as it sounds, making the bed after getting up is a powerful morning habit.

 By performing this simple act, you will gain the impression of “having done something” after waking up.
-This will set your mind for productivity and also improve the aesthetics of your bedroom.
+The feeling will set your mind for productivity and also improve the aesthetics of your bedroom.

 2. Never leave dishes uncleaned

-Cleaning dishes – or putting them inside your dishwasher – is another very simple yet very effective habit.
+Cleaning dishes – or putting them inside your dishwasher – is another simple yet effective habit.
 By purging your kitchen right after eating, you’ll avoid stockpiles of dirty plates.
-This will, in turn, render your kitchen more welcoming, more usable, and less smelly.
+The act will, in turn, render your kitchen more welcoming, more usable, and less smelly.

 3. Sort emails

-One of the most important components of my daily good habits list is email management.
+One of the primary components of my daily good habits list is email management.

 I learned this from my time as a corporate lawyer.
 In that job, I received at least 50 emails per day.
-If I didn’t sort them in a swift and coherent manner, the flow would rapidly spin out of control.
+If I didn’t sort them swiftly and coherently, the flow would rapidly spin out of control.

-Whether you are bombarded by emails in your job or your personal life, there are certain simple tactics to employ daily.
+Whether you are bombarded by emails in your job or your personal life, there are various simple tactics to employ daily.